-with it.
-More likely, SARS-CoV-2 (like other coronaviruses) will adapt to live with us.
+With time, the virus will likely be cured or contained.
+If not, we will adapt to live with it.
+More likely, this coronavirus (like other coronaviruses) will adapt to us.
 Unfortunately, the human cost has been, and will continue to be, very tragic.